glowmonster-goated/FaceFace-Bot/README.md

 - **outcome**: `win` or `loss`.
 - **overall_score**: Free-form score string (e.g., `13-11`).

 The response includes running totals plus buttons to show all wins or all losses.
 When listing opponents, repeat matches display a count (e.g., `Team ABC (2)`).
 Closed scrims drop out of the autocomplete list.
+Results are posted to `RESULTS_CHANNEL_ID` when set.

 ## Data